tgriesser/checkit/README.md

 ### Checkit.labelTransform(fn)

-The `Checkit.labelTransform` method takes a function which
+The `Checkit.labelTransform` method takes a function that receives the field name and returns a human-readable label for use in error messages.

 ## Change Log